-Creating a personal strategic plan is necessary to achieve your goals.
-Most companies do that.
-But for some reason, some talented, motivated individuals don’t.
+Creating a personal strategic plan is necessary to achieve your goals, so you can take action and stop wondering: how do I achieve this goal.
+Most companies do that, but for some reason, some talented, motivated individuals don’t.
 It makes no sense and yet, people broadly think about their goals but don’t create a personal strategy to achieve them.

 In this article, I’m going to address that as it is one of the most critical single tasks you can do to change the course of your life.

 Let’s start with the perfect example of John (pseudonym).
 As a child, he played football, baseball, and basketball, but he wasn’t great at any of them.At the age of 15, he tried to join the basketball team and failed.
 He was too short and managed to get in to carry the uniform of the star player.
 The story continues as he continued to practice hard, waking up at 6 am each day, and after a year finally making it to the basketball team that lost the first three tournaments.